OfficeDev/Microsoft-Teams-Samples/samples/msgext-sentiment-analysis/nodejs/Readme.md

 1. Select **Debug > Start Debugging** or **F5** to run the app in a Teams web client.
 1. In the browser that launches, select the **Add** button to install the app to Teams.
 > If you do not have permission to upload custom apps (sideloading), Teams Toolkit will recommend creating and using a Microsoft 365 Developer Program account - a free program to get your own dev environment sandbox that includes Teams.
+1. In the `env/.env.local` or `env/.env.local.user` file, fill all the required values for below and other values will be generated automatically once you debug/start the app.

 ## Setup
 1. Register a new application in the [Azure Active Directory – App Registrations](https://go.microsoft.com/fwlink/?linkid=2083908) portal.